Updated on June 2, 2022 by Sarina

 Sometimes, filament fibers are cut into short uniform lengths to match the staple fibers and both are spun together to create blended yarns.

 Also known as mono yarn, it is a single relatively thicker continuous strand of synthetic fiber.
 It is stiffer and less flexible than a multi-filament.
 Examples are transparent sewing thread, bristles of a toothbrush, filter fabrics, and fishing lines.

 It is made from multiple filament fibers.
-These fibers are extremely long and need little or no twisting to hold them together.
+These fibers are very long and need little or no twisting to hold them together.
 They offer greater flexibility.
 They make supple soft fabrics like lining fabrics.

 Also known as micro deniers, these are made of micro synthetic Fibers which are finer than one denier or having a diameter of fewer than 10 micrometers.
-They are extremely soft, drapable, resist wrinkles and durable, and are difficult to distinguish from silk.
+They are very soft, drapable, resist wrinkles and durable, and are difficult to distinguish from silk.
 Polyester and polyamides are the most common sources of micro Fibers.
 Sometimes synthetic Fibers are spun together with natural fibers like wool, cotton, or viscose to produce blends.

 Core spun Yarn

 In this a spun yarn and filament yarn are combined together – this results in the yarn getting the advantages of both the yarns.

 Yarns according to the process involved in making the fibers

 Staple Fibers are carded and formed into the thick rope of loose fiber called sliver.
 This sliver is spun to make carded yarn and fabrics made of carded yarns are called carded broadcloth.

 If the sliver is sent to a combing unit where they are put in a parallel position and later spun to make yarns, they are called combed yarn.
 Fabrics made of combed yarn are better, smoother, and stronger and are called combed broadcloth.
 Combed broad clothes are expensive than carded broadcloth.